 Artificial Intelligence (AI) is transforming industries and bringing a whole new mindset and way of working.
-Thanks to its ability to automate processes, reduce costs, and turn vast amounts of data into actionable insights, AI gives many companies a more productive way of working.
+It has the ability to automate processes, reduce costs, and turn vast amounts of data into actionable insights.
+Due to this, AI gives many companies a more productive way of working.
 Fashion is one of the industries benefiting from AI.
 Despite initial skepticism about the tech, fashion AI in retail has made many ecommerce stores more efficient, cost-effective, and profitable.

-In this article, we’re diving deeper into artificial intelligence in retail and how it’s transforming the clothing industry.
-We’ve got some top ecommerce AI trends for you to consider and the tools available to help you transform your online store—jump to what you’re looking for here:
+In this article, we’re diving deeper into artificial intelligence in retail.
+We also look at how it’s transforming the clothing industry.
+We’ve got some top ecommerce AI trends for you to consider and the tools available to help you transform your online store!
+Jump to what you’re looking for here:

 First thing’s first, let’s take a look at how AI is transforming online retail.

 In 2022, the fashion industry is expected to hit a market worth $1.7 trillion.
-The industry is quickly recovering from a tricky couple of years and is expected to reach between 103% and 108% of its 2019 size in 2022.
+The industry is quickly recovering from a tricky couple of years.
+It is expected to reach between 103% and 108% of its 2019 size in 2022.

-The fashion industry is one of the biggest in the world—and it’s one that can massively benefit from AI-powered automated processes.
-Designers and businesses who embrace the newest technologies to push the boundaries of style, production, and distribution will gain the biggest competitive edge in the ever-changing fashion industry.
+The fashion industry is one of the biggest in the world.
+It can also massively benefit from AI-powered automated processes.
+Thus, designers and businesses who embrace the newest technologies to push the boundaries of style, production, and distribution will gain the biggest competitive edge in the ever-changing fashion industry.

 Here are some of the AI in retail use cases:

 The worldwide AI in the retail industry is predicted to grow from around $5 billion in 2021 to over $31 billion in 2028.
-If you haven’t been considering AI for your retailing day-to-day—you should be.
-Take a look at some of the hottest AI trends you need to try in 2022 to strengthen your business and keep up with the industry’s shift towards AI-powered shopping.
+All in all, if you haven’t been considering AI for your retailing day-to-day—you should be.
+Take a look at some of the hottest AI trends you need to try in 2022 to strengthen your business.
+These will also help you keep up with the industry’s shift towards AI-powered shopping.

 Here are some suggestions for how you can unite fashion and technology in the retail industry.